Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 In order to get the most out of using supplements that support skin health, it’s very important that you also protect your skin by avoiding prolonged sun exposure and using sunscreen.

-You can also use moisturizers to and skin serums like vitamin C to protect and enhance collagen production as well as protect against free radical damage and degradation of elastin fibers in the skin.
+You can also use moisturizers and skin serums like vitamin C to protect and enhance collagen production as well as protect against free radical damage and degradation of elastin fibers in the skin.

 In the past, collagen was often the main focus of skin aging research, and while the breakdown and crosslinking of collagen is a very important factor in the appearance of skin aging, elastin is often overlooked in its importance.

-Today there are many studies showing that supplements which contain polyphenols, bioflavonoids, carotenoids, vitamins, and minerals, could help prevent the degradation of elastic fibers in the skin which leads to wrinkled and sagging skin that we see with aging.
+Today there are many studies showing that supplements that contain polyphenols, bioflavonoids, carotenoids, vitamins, and minerals, could help prevent the degradation of elastic fibers in the skin which leads to wrinkled and sagging skin that we see with aging.

 Aside from the cosmetic benefits from maintaining youthful skin, there are real and important benefits in terms of wound healing and protection against pathogens as we age, as the skin is the largest barrier to the outside world.